AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/add-users-user-groups.md

 In Adobe Learning Manager, you can assume the following roles:

 * **Administrator:** An Administrator defines the training strategy for the organization.
 An Administrator can add learners, search required skills for learners, manage and assign courses, create learning plans, certifications, and learning programs, and manage reports for the entire organization.
 * **Author:** Authors are Instructional Designers and content creators.
-An Author can add modules and courses to Captivate Prime.
+An Author can add modules and courses to Learning Manager.
 * **Manager:** A Manager manages the learning activities of a team.
 A Manager can nominate team members to take a course, approve requests from team members, and provide feedback on performance of their team members post-completion of training.
 Managers can also view reports for their team to track their performance.
 * **Learner:** Learners can access courses, learning programs, and certifications assigned to them.
 Learners can also browse through all the available courses by using a catalog and enroll themselves for either courses, learning programs, or certifications.